JLULUG/mirrors-web/README.md

 The following files are licensed under MIT License:

-- `src/static/lib/marked.js` - Copyright 2011-2022 Christopher Jeffrey
+- `public/_static/lib/marked.js` - Copyright 2011-2022 Christopher Jeffrey
-- `src/static/lib/normalize.min.css` - Copyright Nicolas Gallagher and Jonathan Neal
+- `public/_static/lib/normalize.min.css` - Copyright Nicolas Gallagher and Jonathan Neal
-- `src/static/lib/vue(.min).js` - Copyright 2014-2021 Evan You
+- `public/_static/lib/vue(.min).js` - Copyright 2014-2021 Evan You

-The logo of Jilin University belongs to the university and is licensed under a private license.
+The logo of Jilin University, which belongs to the university, is licensed under a private license.

 ## Acknowledgements